Write a GraphQL API with Ballerina

 }

-Info: The above is as same as the first code snippet above, which will listen on the port 9000 and serve on /covid19.
+Info: The above code is similar to the previous one, which will listen on the port 9090 and serve on the path /covid19.

 Implement the service methods